 I'm looking to buy a home.
 Where do I start?

 When looking for a mortgage, you can compare a variety of options offered by different lenders.
 In addition to banks and credit unions, you can also consider getting a mortgage from an insurance company, mortgage company, trust company or a loan company.
-Who you pick will be based around which mortgage works best for you; beyond the mortgage rate, think about things like what length of the mortgage term, amortization period and payment schedule will work best for your financial plan.
+Who you pick will be based around which mortgage works best for you; beyond the mortgage rate, think about things like the length of the mortgage term, the amortization period and the payment schedule that will work best with your financial plan.
+You can compare different mortgage options using the Scotiabank Mortgage Calculator to find the best mortgage to suit your needs.

-After choosing a lender, you will then go through the pre-approval process to see if you qualify for a mortgage.
-While different lenders have different qualification criteria, the pre-approval process typically involves a review of the following:
+Once you choose a lender, you can start the pre-approval process to see if you qualify for a mortgage.
+While different lenders have different qualification criteria, the pre-approval process typically involves a review of your:

-• Assets- what do you currently own (cars, real estate)?
+• Assets: What do you currently own (cars, real estate, investments/savings)?

-• Down payment - how much do you have saved for a down payment?
+• Down payment: If you are buying a home, how much do you have saved for a down payment?

 Before applying for a mortgage, it's helpful to know what type of mortgage product you're interested in.
 Some options include:

 STEP.
 The Scotia Total Equity® Plan (STEP) is a flexible borrowing plan secured against your home.
-STEP lets you mix and match different kinds of Scotiabank credit products (like mortgages, a line of credit, credit cards and more) based on your needs, all with one easy application.
+STEP lets you mix and match different kinds of Scotiabank credit products (like multiple mortgages and lines of credit) based on your needs, all with one easy application.
 Learn more about STEP. *

 Open mortgage.
-An open term mortgage allows you to repay your mortgage at any time during the term without a prepayment charge (though there could be administrative fees that apply).
-This can be a good option for those who are interested in paying off their mortgage as fast as possible.
-An open mortgage typically comes with an interest rate that is higher than one associated with a closed mortgage.
+An open-term mortgage allows you to repay your mortgage at any time during the term without a prepayment charge (though administrative fees may apply).
+This can be a good option if you're interested in paying off your mortgage as fast as possible.
+Open mortgages typically come with an interest rate that's higher than those associated with closed mortgages.

 Closed mortgage.
-With a closed term mortgage, a prepayment charge applies if you want to repay it before the end of your term.
-Some closed mortgages do allow for prepayment privileges which permit a limited amount of extra money to be put towards your mortgage each year.
+With a closed-term mortgage, a prepayment charge applies if you want to repay it before the end of your term.
+Some closed mortgages do allow for prepayment privileges, which permit a limited amount of extra money to be put towards the principal amount of your mortgage each year.
 The benefit of a closed mortgage is that it typically comes with a lower interest rate.

 Portable mortgage.
-A portable mortgage is one that can be transferred from one home to another; it may allow you to keep your current interest rate, terms, and conditions.
-If you know that you are going to be moving in less that five years, this is an important option to keep in mind and include in your financial plan.
+A portable mortgage is one that you can transfer from one home to another, and it may allow you to keep your current interest rate, terms and conditions.
+If you know that you're going to move before the end of your mortgage term, this is an important option to keep in mind when looking at mortgage options.

 Your mortgage interest rate is the fee you will pay to the lender in exchange for borrowing money.
 The higher your interest rate, the more expensive your monthly payments will be.
 The interest rate offered to you can depend on several factors including: